 You think your landing page is top-notch, right?
 Maybe.
 Perhaps.
 Probably not.
 Most landing pages suck and it’s easy to run a marketing campaign that doesn’t deliver the results you’re hoping for.
 But it doesn’t have to be that way.

 Admitting you need help is the first step towards making your page better.
 But how do you do it?
 It’s not like there’s a 12-step program for this type of thing.
 Actually, there is.
 But for the sake of making this post meaningful, let’s pretend there isn’t.
+Using the Checklist

 To find out how good your landing page is, check off everything you are currently doing and you’ll see your score add up in the counters (hopefully a lot).
 This will show you how good or bad your page is, and after you’re finished you can

 Total Score: 0/50